JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/data/_index.md

 Moreover, when the current instance builds such data for local videos, it stores it in `videoInfos/local/video_uuid.json` (where `video_uuid` is the video uuid).

+## channelConfigurationOptions

+The `channelConfigurationOptions` folder contains JSON files describing channels advanced configuration.
+Filenames are like `1.json` where `1` is the channel id.
+The content of the files are similar to the content sent by the front-end when saving these configuration.